 While it is possible that your product or organization will be universally adored and unite all different groups and cultures on the face of the earth, applying this logic to branding and design is not a good idea.
 Designers need to understand who is being addressed when they work on any type of project.
 It is instrumental in creating an effective and impressionable design.
-If you’re not sure, read this article on how to determine your target market.

 And you know this because you have years of experience working as a designer yourself?
 No?
 Then maybe you shouldn’t be making these assumptions.
 Trust us.
 You never want half-baked designs.
 If you want your designer to deliver fast results, the best way is to determine a deadline together that will work for both parties.

 Last time we checked, exposure in and of itself doesn’t pay the rent.
 While every professional is interested in getting their name and portfolio out there, the exchange of labor for recognition is simply not right.
 Designers may choose to do pro-bono work but it should be their decision, not your demand.

 Maybe, if you make your request clearer.
 What are the weak spots?
 What is missing?
 Be as detailed and specific with your comments as possible.
 Communicate your expectations and your vision in clear terms and your designer will reward you with a killer draft.

 This workflow is a sure way to bring your designer to tears.
 But let’s set their feelings aside for a second.
 Requesting revisions again and again probably means that you are not entirely sure what the project is about.
 When you have a clear idea of what the design is supposed to achieve, you should be able to provide the designer with a detailed brief that explains it all.
 Some measure of revisions always takes place – and that’s a good thing!
 But changes should be performed in a smart and productive manner that saves everyone time and effort.